ashu1069/3D-Gaussian-Splatting-for-Novel-View-Synthesis/README.md

 - **Opacity** (α): Transparency control
 - **Color**: View-dependent appearance via spherical harmonics

-The method achieves high-quality rendering with real-time performance by projecting 3D Gaussians onto the 2D image plane and compositing them using alpha blending.
+The method achieves high-quality rendering by projecting 3D Gaussians onto the 2D image plane and compositing them using alpha blending.
+This educational implementation focuses on clarity and understanding rather than performance optimization.

 ## Features

-- **Clean Implementation**: Modular codebase with clear separation of concerns
+- **Educational Focus**: Clean, well-commented code explaining the mathematics behind each operation
 - **Comprehensive Documentation**: Detailed theoretical explanations for every component
-- **Educational Focus**: Well-commented code explaining the mathematics behind each operation
-- **Efficient Rendering**: Tile-based rasterization with optimizations (chi-square clipping, early termination)
+- **Modular Design**: Clear separation of concerns for easy understanding
+- **Complete Pipeline**: Full implementation from data loading to training to rendering
+- **Pure PyTorch**: No custom CUDA kernels - easy to understand and modify
 - **View-Dependent Appearance**: Spherical harmonics for realistic material rendering
-- **Easy to Use**: Simple API for rendering novel views from trained Gaussians
+- **Easy to Use**: Simple API for training and rendering novel views

+## Educational Purpose

+This implementation prioritizes clarity and understanding over performance.
+It's designed for:
+- Learning how 3D Gaussian Splatting works
+- Understanding the mathematical foundations
+- Experimenting with different components
+- Educational use in courses or tutorials

+**Performance Note**: This pure PyTorch implementation runs at ~0.2-1 FPS.
+For real-time rendering (100+ FPS), the official implementation uses custom CUDA kernels.
+This codebase focuses on educational value and code clarity.

 ## Requirements